infraspecdev/terraform-aws-ecs/README.md

 A Terraform module to create ECS Cluster that relies on self-managed EC2 instances.

-## Notice

-This module depends on and includes configuration for the [terraform-aws-modules/terraform-aws-ecs](https://github.com/terraform-aws-modules/terraform-aws-ecs), which is licensed under the Apache License 2.0.
-You can find the original license in the `LICENSE` file of the public module.

 ## Requirements

 | Name | Version |